-4.3 Pre-judging Public Listing of Project Attribution
+5.3 Pre-judging Public Listing of Project Attribution

-Shortly after the online entry system has closed in each Chapter, all project attributions submitted for the 2021 Awards program will be uploaded to the Institute's awards webpage.
+Shortly after the online entry system has closed in each Chapter and Region, all project attributions submitted for the 2026 Awards program will be uploaded to the Institute's awards webpage.
 The publishing of project attributions provides entrants and any members of the public with an opportunity to check the attributions.

 The Institute accepts comments from members of the Institute and the public regarding the project attributions for one month following release of the details.
 If any problems are identified an entry will be suspended.
 The entrant is required to resolve any issue before the relevant jury begins deliberation.
+In the case of the NSW Regional Awards, resolutions should be released before site visits commence.
 No late attribution changes will be accepted and all details supplied in the entry at time of deadline will be used for all Awards related activity and promotion.

-After notice is given to the entrant of the issue, and if it is not resolved satisfactorily, the Institute may withdraw acceptance of the entry in accordance with 4.0 C above and will notify the entrant if this is the case.
+After notice is given to the entrant of the issue, and if it is not resolved satisfactorily, the Institute may withdraw acceptance of the entry in accordance with 5.0 C above and will notify the entrant if this is the case.

-4.4 Your Indemnity to the Australian Institute of Architects
+5.4 Your Indemnity to the Australian Institute of Architects